RedHatQuickCourses/lean-rag/lean-rag-accelerator/docs/architecture.md

 ### Why vLLM?

-- High-performance inference engine
+- High-performance inference engine designed for raw speed and efficiency
-- Optimized memory management
+- Optimized memory management through PagedAttention
-- PagedAttention for efficient KV cache
+- Enterprise-grade with innovations like speculative decoding and tensor parallelism
+- Ideal for single node or well-tuned multi-GPU clusters

+### Why llm-d?

+- Cloud-native distributed inference framework that orchestrates vLLM
+- Enables production-scale deployments with disaggregated prefill/decode phases
+- Provides Kubernetes-native elasticity, KV cache-aware routing, and expert-parallel scheduling
+- Transforms a high-performance engine into a championship-ready inference system
+- Note: llm-d does not replace vLLM—it enhances it by providing orchestration capabilities

 ### Why Llama Stack?